| Cecilia PerezHistory 133Q

 individuals such as Frau Sparrer, the woman who did not seem to believe

-- How did the Strausses’ wealth and connections affect their relations
+that the Holocaust had ever occurred?
+How did the Strausses’ wealth and connections affect their relations

 in the Jewish community?
 How did they affect their chances to escape

-- On p.
+from Germany?
+On p.
 152, Roseman describes how Enrique Krombach (Ernst’s brother)

 though living in Argentina as a survivor still uses “German appropriation